AMReX-Astro/Microphysics/sphinx_docs/source/networks-overview.rst

   <https://cococubed.com/code_pages/burn.shtml>`_, and subsequently
   converted into C++ and adapted to our framework.

-* automatically-generated networks: these networks are automatically generated simply by providing a list of nuclei and having `pynucastro <https://github.com/pynucastro/pynucastro>`_ find all of the linking rates.
+* *automatically-generated networks*: these networks are automatically generated simply by providing a list of nuclei and having `pynucastro <https://github.com/pynucastro/pynucastro>`_ find all of the linking rates.
 These can easily be regenerated to reflect new rates.